The gang problem in the United States has remained stubbornly persistent over the past decade. Here are the facts:

 With respect to community decline and costs, Howell reports that large cities have seen consistently high or increasing levels of gang-related homicides in recent years.
 He also discusses other impacts on communities, including loss of property value and neighborhood businesses and tax revenue, weakened informal social control mechanisms, and the exodus of families from gang-ridden neighborhoods.

 According to one estimate, by Fight Crime: Invest in Kids, crime costs Americans an estimated $655 billion each year.
-And highly respected researchers have determined that, over the course of a lifetime, a high-rate criminal offender can impose some $4.2-7.2 million in costs on society.
-But, Howell notes, the costs are relatively low during the early years of a chronic offender's life (defined as six or more law enforcement contacts through age 26): about $3,000 at age 10.
+And highly respected researchers have determined that, over the course of a lifetime, one person who commits crimes at a high-rate can impose some $4.2-7.2 million in costs on society.
+But, Howell notes, the costs are relatively low during the early years of the life of persons who chronically offend (defined as six or more law enforcement contacts through age 26): about $3,000 at age 10.
 This, he argues, demonstrates the cost-benefit of early-prevention efforts that focus on youth in high-risk settings before problem behaviors develop.

 The Attractions of Gangs